SorenaPaydar/news-website/README.md

 # News Web App

-An open-source web app using SSR provided by NextJs.
+An open-source news website client, using React and NextJs.

 ## Installation and Setup Instructions